nseidm1/TaskExecutor/README.md

 12) The getter for 11.

 The only method you may want to use is setBundle(), all others are managed by the TaskExecutor and likely do not need to be used directly.
-9, and 10 may come in handy, and are self explanatory in the method name.
+9, and 11 may come in handy, and are self explanatory in the method name.

 <b>Tips</b><br>
 1) The TaskExecutor has a queue for you to bulk execute Tasks.
 You use the addToQueue() and removeFromQueue() methods, followed by the executeQueue() method.<br>
-2) If you add items to the queue after calling executeQueue(), you'll have to call executeQueue() at a future time. <br>
+2) If you add items to the queue after calling executeQueue(), you'll have to call executeQueue() at a future time.<br>
 4) TaskExecutor has the findTaskByTag(String TAG) method, so you can keep a local List of Task TAGs, and locate them is needed<br>
 5) Tasks also take a bundle.
 I highly encourage proper design, your Task should be designed to perform a discrete operation on the Bundle's data.
 <br><br>